-MEG is an energy company focused on sustainable in situ thermal oil production in the southern Athabasca oil region of Alberta, Canada.
-MEG is actively developing innovative enhanced oil recovery projects that utilize steam-assisted gravity drainage ("SAGD") extraction methods to improve the responsible economic recovery of oil as well as lower carbon emissions.
+MEG is an energy company focused on in situ thermal oil production in the southern Athabasca oil region of Alberta, Canada.
+MEG is actively developing innovative enhanced oil recovery projects that utilize steam-assisted gravity drainage ("SAGD") extraction methods to improve the responsible economic recovery of oil.
 MEG transports and sells thermal oil known as Access Western Blend or "AWB" to customers throughout North America and internationally.
 Located in the southern Athabasca region, MEG's Christina Lake Project is a multi-phased project, located 150 kilometres south of Fort McMurray in northeast Alberta.
 Comprised of approximately 200 square kilometres of leases, this SAGD operation currently has regulatory approvals in place to produce approximately 210,000 bpd.

 MEG was incorporated on March 9, 1999, under the Business Corporations Act (Alberta).
 MEG's head office is located at 25th Floor, 600 - 3rd Avenue S.W., Calgary, Alberta, Canada T2P 0G5.
-As of December 31, 2023, MEG employed 449 full time permanent employees and 2 part-time permanent employees.
-MEG also engaged approximately 830 contractors and service providers directly for services and materials in the Reporting Period.
+As of December 31, 2024, MEG employed 473 full time permanent employees and 2 part-time permanent employees.
+MEG also engaged approximately 825 contractors and service providers directly for services and materials in the Reporting Period (such group, the "Tier 1 Suppliers").

 MEG Energy (U.S.) Inc. ("MEG US"), a wholly-owned subsidiary of the Corporation, was incorporated on June 26, 2012, under the Delaware General Corporation Law.
 MEG US is the corporate vehicle used for the Corporation's hydrocarbon marketing-related activities in the United States.
 MEG US does not have employees or supply chains separate from MEG.
-The following organizational chart illustrates the current intercorporate relationship of the Corporation and MEG US.
+MEG US is the Corporation's only subsidiary.